checkfirst-ltd/nestjs-outlook/README.md

 - `EMAIL_UPDATED` - When an email is updated
 - `EMAIL_DELETED` - When an email is deleted

+> Note: When an email is deleted, Microsoft sends an email deletion notification followed by an email creation one.

 ### Listening to Events

 ```typescript